kojott/LLM-trader-test/README.md

 Need to iterate on the playbook?
 Set `TRADEBOT_SYSTEM_PROMPT` directly in `.env`, or point `TRADEBOT_SYSTEM_PROMPT_FILE` at a text file to swap the default rules.
 The backtester honours `BACKTEST_SYSTEM_PROMPT` and `BACKTEST_SYSTEM_PROMPT_FILE` so you can trial alternative prompts without touching live settings.

 ## Telegram Notifications
 Configure `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` in `.env` to receive a message after every iteration.
 The notification mirrors the console output (positions opened/closed, portfolio summary, and any warnings) so you can follow progress without tailing logs.

+Additionally you can set a dedicated signals group for trade-entry/exit signals using `TELEGRAM_SIGNALS_CHAT_ID`.
+When this is set the bot will send rich, Markdown-formatted ENTRY and CLOSE signals (only) to that chat — these messages include:
+- **ENTRY signals**: Asset, direction, leverage, entry price, position size, margin, risk, profit targets, stop-loss levels, R/R ratio, liquidity type, confidence percentage, entry fees, and AI reasoning
+- **CLOSE signals**: Asset, direction, size, entry/exit prices, price change %, gross/net P&L, fees paid, ROI %, updated balance, and exit reasoning

+The signals use emojis (🟢 for LONG, 🔴 for SHORT, ✅ for profit, ❌ for loss) and structured Markdown formatting for easy reading on mobile devices.
+If `TELEGRAM_SIGNALS_CHAT_ID` is not set, ENTRY/CLOSE signals will not be sent to a separate group (the general `TELEGRAM_CHAT_ID` remains used for iteration summaries and errors).

 Leave the variables empty to run without Telegram.

 ## Performance Metrics